AI-OR/2023/index.md

     3. From the dropdown menu, select ``Go to submission site".
     4. Follow the provided instructions to complete your submission.
   - If you have any questions regarding the submission portal, please reach out to Professor Bissan Ghaddar via [email](mailto:bghaddar@ivey.uwo.ca).
-- Format: Please ensure that all submissions are in PDF format, follow the [INFOR guidelines](https://www.tandfonline.com/action/authorSubmission?show=instructions&journalCode=tinf20) when preparing your paper and make use of the [INFOR template](https://www.tandfonline.com/action/authorSubmission?show=instructions&journalCode=tinf20#Formatting_and_templates).
 - Due date: Submissions are due on November 24, 2023.

 <!-- Organizers -->